beginner

 ↓

-3 vehicles are below 20% battery
+3 vehicles are below the configured threshold

 ↓